TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 stage can have one or more `jobs`.
 Each job can have one or more `steps`.

 The `stages` in your pipeline should reflect the stages in your devops process for implementing and releasing changes.
-In our case, the stages in our process are Build > QA > Staging > Production > Demo.
+For our team, the stages in our process are Build > QA > Staging > Production > Demo.
 Every change to our applications goes through these stages on the way to completion.

 > What is the difference between `stages` and `jobs`?
 A stage can have multiple jobs, though
 > it is common for a stage to only have a single job.
 One reason you might split a stage into
 > multiple jobs is because jobs within a stage can execute concurrently.
 For instance, if you
-> have multiple independent builds that need to complete to prepare a release, you could define
+> have multiple independent builds that need to complete to prepare a release (like a front-end
+> angular build, and back-end .NET build), you could define
 > separate jobs for each build and allow those jobs to execute concurrently.

-### Example Stage
+### Example Build Stage
-Extending the sample YAML file above to add a Build stage might look like:
+Take a look at this sample pipeline with a Build stage:

 ```yaml
 trigger: